FastBufferWriter and FastBufferReader

 Allocator.Noneto operate on an existing buffer with no allocations and no copies.

-FastBufferWriterinherits from nor contains a
+FastBufferWriterinherits from nor has a

 FastBufferWriterare heavily optimized for speed, using aggressive inlining and unsafe code to achieve the fastest possible buffer storage and retrieval.